I-Zin-I/Social_Army/README.md

 # Social_Army
-The Social Wars preservation project by the Social Army team.ok
+The Social Wars preservation project by the Social Army team.